eaglesky/CodingPractices/AlgorithmsReview.md

 Note that the bottom-up recursion code of finding the minimum height/depth is more complex than finding the maximum(technically they should not be called at height/depth)!
 For the minimum, usually if one of them is null, we take the height/depth of the other, otherwise we use the minium one plus 1.
 E.g. [Leetcode]Minimum Depth of Binary Tree
 Besides traditional resursive approach, max-depth problem can also be solved by removing the leaf nodes in each iteration until the tree is empty.
 E.g. [Others]Find Depth.
 * Binary search tree:
   * Definition: A binary search tree (BST) is a binary tree where each node has a Comparable key (and an associated value) and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node’s left subtree and smaller than the keys in all nodes in that node’s right subtree.
+So the values in each subtree is within a range, which can often be used in a recursive function to solve many BST problems(use reference type in the range since the range is often exclusive).
+E.g. Validate BST, Serialize and Deserialize BST.
   * Ascending order when doing inorder traversal on it.
   * Search, Minimum, Maximum, (inorder)Successor, (inorder)Predecessor  operations all run in O(h) time. h is the height of the BST.
 See the Leetcode practices for Successor implementation.
   * Insertion(easy) and Deletion(harder, see one example problem) can also run in O(h) time.